Wirecloud/wirecloud/docs/user_guide.md

 The other important thing to notice is that there are some "faded" components inside the wiring canvas (e.g the ***TODO*** widget).
-Background components are faded because they don't form part of the current behaviour, although they form part of other behaviours.
+Background components are faded because they do not form part of the active behaviour, although they form part of other behaviours.

 #### Adding components and creating connections